-Each Certi-label Western Cedar shingle or shake shall be applied with two fasteners.
-Nails must be stainless steel-type 316 in locations within fifteen (15) miles of salt water.
-(Ref.
-Stainless Steel Industry of North America-Washington, D.C. www.ssina.com).
-For locations outside the salt water zone - nails must be Type 304 or 316 stainless steel, or hot-dipped zinc coated galvanized conforming to minimum standard ASTM A 153 Class D (1.0 oz/ft2) or better.
-Stainless steel nails although more expensive, offer the highest degree of corrosion resistance.
-Contact the nail manufacturer for further information to ensure the nail used is correct for your application.
+Each Certi-label Western Cedar shingle or shake should be applied with two corrosion-resistant fasteners, such as stainless steel (type 304 or 316), hot-dipped zinc coated, or aluminum nails or other fastener as accepted by your local building official.
 Minimum nail lengths are shown in the fastener chart below.
-In double course applications, the exposed Certilabel Western Cedar shingle or shake shall be face-nailed with two hot-dipped galvanized or stainless steel casing nails, driven 2" above the butt line, and 3/4" from each edge.
+In double course applications, the exposed Certi-label Western Cedar shingle or shake shall be face-nailed with two hot-dipped galvanized or stainless steel casing nails, driven 2" above the butt line, and 3/4" from each edge.
 Certi-label Western Cedar shingles wider than 10" require 2 additional nails and these two nails are driven approximately 1" apart near the center of the shingle.